WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/mandates-and-delegation.md

 ad 1.: People that find themselves in a situation like this will have informal ways of dealing with this situation, or formal ways (e.g. in regulated contexts).
 Formal ways usually means: legal ways, and that's a cesspit: there are many laws, by-laws, policies etc. that may all apply to a single mandate.
 In fact, we can find various discussions for specific cases on the Internet that all refer to different laws and regulations as they attempt to construct arguments for deciding whether or not a mandate (judicially) exists, and if so, whether or not it is valid.
 One reason  for this is that real Mandates rarely seem to exist (e.g. in terms of a document that provides all clarity that we need).
 Rather, Mandate Registers exist that collect the activities and related laws, policies etc - sometimes even specifying more rules themselves - from which Mandates need to be inferred.
 This means that to decide about the existence and validity of a Mandate, arguments for deciding this are required, and there's the problem: such arguments may be disputable.

 Computers that find themselves in a situation like this, however, cannot resort to informal ways for dealing with this.
-Also, they cannot deal with situations where the existence and validity of a Mandate needs to be inferred from laws, business policies such as mandate registers, etc. Computers require that
+Also, they cannot deal with situations where the existence and validity of a Mandate needs to be inferred from laws, business policies such as mandate registers, etc. Computers require that:

-- it is easy to digitally determine whether or not a mandate exists, and if so: obtain it.
+* it is easy to digitally determine whether or not a mandate exists, and if so: obtain it.
 Much of what in the physical world is called a mandate, doesn't cut it.
-- it is easy to digitally determine whether or not an obtained mandate is valid.
+* it is easy to digitally determine whether or not an obtained mandate is valid.
 Basically, this means that it should be attested to by the mandator, and in certain cases also by a third party that is trusted by the verifier.

 #### Ad 2.: Determining The Responsibility For An Executed Action